William Edward Hickson: Life

 William was the son of Edward Hickson, a boot and shoe manufacturer of Smithfield, London.
 Having studied schools in The Netherlands and Germany, he retired from the family business in 1840 to concentrate on philanthropic pursuits: particularly the cause of elementary education.
 He became editor and proprietor of The Westminster Review which was notable for its commitment to legislative reform and popular education.

 Hickson died at Fairseat, Stansted, Kent, where he was buried.

 Legacy

-Hickson is credited with popularizing the proverb:
+Hickson is credited with popularising the proverb "If at first you don't succeed, try, try, try again" in a children's rhyme that he credits to himself in his The Singing Master (London, 1836), whose chorus begins: